 Don Davis has been the Forum Communications Minnesota Capitol Bureau chief since 2001, covering state government and politics for two dozen newspapers in the state.
 Don also blogs at Capital Chatter on Areavoices.

 - Member for

-ST. PAUL -- The most significant federal tax bill in years passed Congress, and produced strange political bedfellows.
-Who would have imagined that conservative Tea Party star U.S. Rep. Michele Bachman would side with liberals Keith Ellison and Betty McCollum against a tax measure?
+ST. PAUL - The most significant federal tax bill in years passed Congress, and produced strange political bedfellows.
+Who would have imagined that conservative Tea Party star U.S. Representative Michele Bachmann would side with liberals Keith Ellison and Betty McCollum against a tax measure?
 It may have been just a little less of a surprise that conservative John Kline and liberal Jim Oberstar sided.
 Minnesota's senators, both Democrats, voted for the bill keeping the Bush-era tax cuts in place, although they held their noses while doing so.